silverstripe/silverstripe-mfa/docs/en/userguide/index.md

 **Recovery codes**

 Recovery codes are a backup verification method.
-In the event that you lose access to your primary verification method, a recovery code can be used to regain access to your account.
+In the event that you lose access to your other verification methods, a recovery code can be used to regain access to your account.
 A set of codes will be provided to you when you first set up an MFA verification method on your account.
 You can only use each of these codes once, and they should be stored somewhere safe.